yadleo/codesling.io-ui/docs/client.md

 yarn build
 ```

-This will start the create-react-app script responsible for the weback-dev-server for rendering changes in the browser when making changes to the client side codebase.
+This will start webpack and create a bundle.js file.

 ## Components